Sparta B.V.: 1930s: Motorisation

-1940s
+1940s: World War II

 As a result of the Second World War production was halted in 1943, after which the company had to be rebuilt, to resume productions in 1945.
 Producing vehicles, however, wasn't easy for Sparta, as there was a scarcity in metals.

 Schakel, who still was head of the company, saw a broad future in the motorcycles.
 The limitation to 60 kilos, which Sparta limited itself to, was discarded.
 By 1949 the company had managed to attract designer Jan Wilke to join the company.
 Wilke gave the motorcycles a telescopic front fork, new frame, and along with that a fresh, new and typical look.
 By 1950 Sparta achieved the typical look for its post-war motorcycles, consisting of a large fuel tank and integrated storage for tools.
 Along with that, Sparta equipped motorcycles with new engines produced by Villers.
 From there on, Sparta grew to become the biggest moped manufacturer of the Netherlands.